UM UM #10

 ABOUT THE FESTIVAL

-In recent years, the organizers of the festival have been experiencing a change in the Slovak society leading to the radicalization of opinions and escalation of the negative relationships of different parts of the society on an ethnic basis.
-That led to the shift of dramaturgical concept of the festival in 2016.
-After several years devoted to the presentations of art on the periphery of Slovakia, the festival has started to focus on artistic reflection of individual cultures in the region and their mutual intercultural dialogue.
-The basis of the festival’s 3-day program is built around the artistic outputs of four mutually collaborative multimedia projects – Symposium Theatrum, Symposium Pictum, Symposium Musicum a Observatorium thanks to which a heterogeneous group of twenty-five artists will meet in Stará Ľubovňa for two weeks.
-The program of the festival will still provide the room for Slovak and international art, namely theatre, dance, literature, film, workshops, musical productions, discussions with invited guests, off-program for children and other accompanying activities dramaturgically linked to the topic of the given year.
+In recent years, the organizers of the festival have felt a change in Slovak society leading to the radicalization of opinions and the escalation of negative relationships between various sections of society on an ethnic basis.
+In 2016, this caused a change in the dramaturgical concept of the festival.
+After the first four years devoted mainly to the presentation of international contemporary art on the outskirts of Slovakia, the festival began to focus on artistic reflection on the relations between the individual cultures of the region.
+The basis of the festival was built from the artistic performances of four mutually collaborating multimedia projects – Symposium Theatrum, Symposium Pictum, Symposium Musicum and Observatory, thanks to which a heterogeneous group of international and local artists met in Stará Ľubovňa.
+In its program, the festival continued to provide space for regional, national and international theater, music, dance, literature, film, workshops, discussions with invited guests and another accompanying program, which was dramaturgically connected with the theme of the year.

 UM UM Festival was established in 2012 as an independent project of a group of young artists and volunteers who decided to bring contemporary art to their hometown, which is situated far from larger cultural centers.
 The festival has existed for ten years thanks to the commitment, time and community activities of many people, the support of the city, the help of residents and several local cultural institutions, national and international foundations and funds, and especially thanks to the organizers, artists, experts and cultural critics who take part in the festival, have a dialogue with the local community and contribute to the development of local culture as well as the development of contemporary art.